kubesail/deploy-node-app/README.md

 [![npm version](https://img.shields.io/npm/v/deploy-node-app.svg?style=flat-square)](https://www.npmjs.com/package/deploy-node-app)

-Develop and deploy apps with Kubernetes, with zero config!
-Supports any Kubernetes cluster, including the following:
+### Deploy apps to Kubernetes, with zero config!

-- Minikube, k3s, microk8s, etc
-- GKE, EKS, AKS, and other major cloud providers
-- KubeSail (**free Kubernetes hosting**)
-- Custom Clusters
+`deploy-node-app` will prompt you with a minimal set of questions required to deploy your app to any Kubernetes cluster.
+If zero-config with no lock-in sounds too good to be true - remember this project is in **beta** :wink:.
+However, it mostly works, and `deploy-node-app` also supports more than just Node.js projects!
+Try it on a Python or Ruby project or a static site project!

+Once you've run `deploy-node-app` in your project, you can commit your `.dna.json` file and use `deploy-node-app` with no prompts in the future (works great for CI too!)

 If you don't have a Kubernetes cluster, don't worry!
 This tool can automatically provision a free [KubeSail.com](https://kubesail.com) cluster for you!

-`deploy-node-app` also supports more than just Node.js projects!
-Try it on a Python or Ruby project!

 ## Instructions